tethysplatform/tethys/docs/tutorials/key_concepts/intermediate.rst

 .. tip::

-    For more information on file workspaces see the :doc:`../../tethys_sdk/workspaces`.
+    For more information on file workspaces see the :ref:`tethys_paths_api`.

 .. warning::